 - Admission to competitive athletic events (except championship games), William Simpson

 - Fine Arts Series events, and other campus events at no charge or at reduced rates

-For questions regarding registration or course specifics, contact the Office of Conferences and Special Events at (413) 748-5287, or at email@example.com.
+For questions regarding registration or course specifics, contact the Institute of Learning in Later Life at (413) 748-3742, or email at email@example.com.

 Course enrollments vary based on instructor preference and classroom size, therefore we reserve the right to cancel or limit registrations.
 Course locations will be noted on registration materials and include Loomis Lakeside at Reeds Landing, East Campus, 807 Wilbraham Road, Springfield, Mass.